damianoognissanti/bbl/README.md

 ```
 With this you should be able to reboot into your system!

-### Chapter 4 Firmware (optional)
+## Chapter 4 Firmware (optional)
 You will probably need firmware for your wifi card, sound, etc. and the easiest way to solve this is to grab every firmware you need from kernel.org using git
 ```
 git clone depth=1 https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git
+mkdir $BBLROOT/lib/firmware
 cp -a linux-firmware/* $BBLROOT/lib/firmware
 ```
 But there is unfortunately more to this, so read this page: https://www.linuxfromscratch.org/blfs/view/svn/postlfs/firmware.html for more information.
+This is a bit tricky and you might have to add `modprobe` lines to the `inittab` file mentioned above for it to work (after you have downloaded the firmware to the correct folder and recompiled the kernel with the features added).

-### Chapter 5 Bash (optional)
+## Chapter 5 Bash (optional)
-I am used to bash and for some of the other optional steps bash is required, so here are steps to install bash.
+I am used to bash and for some of the other optional steps (like installing nix) bash is required, so here are steps to install bash.
+This is more easily done on the host machine (the one you build bbl with before).
+If you have already rebooted into your bbl install and return to the host machine, please remember to mount everything once more and set variables such as `BBLROOT` again.

-Download static bash, put it in /bin and test checksum
+Download static bash, put it in `/bin` and test checksum
 ```
 mkdir staticbash
 pushd staticbash